semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 <Available plans={['Scaleup']}/>

 Pre-flight checks are user-defined commands executed before the pipeline begins as part of the pipeline [initialization job](./pipelines#init-job).
-They checks allow you to define the type of agent running the initialization job and to manually run commands before a pipeline starts.
+These checks allow you to define the type of agent running the initialization job and to manually run commands before a pipeline starts.

 :::note